GMLC-TDC/HELICS/docs/user-guide/advanced_topics/webserver.md

 # Interacting with a Running Simulation

 Starting in HELICS 2.4 there is a webserver that can be run with the helics_broker or helics_broker_server.
-This requires using a boost version >=1.70.
+This requires building with Boost enabled.
 The Webserver can be disabled by the `HELICS_DISABLE_BOOST=ON` or `HELICS_DISABLE_WEBSERVER=ON` options being set.

 ## Startup